travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 1. Decide to change the footer template of the site to add the name of our site.
 So in **_exported_templates\default\partials** copy the footer.tmpl.partial file to **docbuild\templates\cust-template\partials**.

 1. Edit the footer.tmpl.partial file to add "Scrapbook101core".
+    * The .templ is a Mustache template file used by [renderers][renderers].
+    * In this simple case, it's obvious where to add the extra text "Scrapbook101core"

 1. In the **build** key of docfx.json reference the custom template.